How to Prevent Heatstroke During Peak Indian Summers through Diet?

 As the Indian summer intensifies, the risk of heatstroke becomes a significant health concern.
 Heatstroke is a severe form of heat-related illness that can occur when the body overheats, typically as a result of prolonged exposure to high temperatures or physical exertion in hot weather.

 To combat this, a well-planned diet plays a crucial role in helping the body stay cool and hydrated.
-Here are essential dietary strategies as explained by leading nutritionist and Dietitian Avni Kaul to prevent heatstroke during the scorching Indian summer, with specific examples of each food type.
+Here are essential dietary strategies as explained by leading nutritionist and Dietician Avni Kaul to prevent heatstroke during the scorching Indian summer, with specific examples of each food type.

 How to prevent heatstroke through diet?